Azure/iotedge-lorawan-starterkit/docs/adr/009_lns_affinity.md

 ## Other candidates considered

-### Single point of connection handling on LoRaDevice

-The changes presented from Atif: would also ensure by design that new code does not open more connections to IoT Hub accidentally.

-No matter where we are doing the check on the LNS side (single point as in Atif's ADR or existing code with multiple entry points) the changes on the Function side are still required.

 ### Using direct mode (not Edge hub)

 Using direct mode is less problematic in terms of connection stealing but still had the issue.
 The